Shift3/standards-and-practices/native/xamarin/README.md

 https://stackoverflow.com/questions/3048800/how-can-i-set-visual-studio-to-use-kr-style-bracketing

+By default, Visual Studio uses the more spacious Allman style.

+## Three Projects - But Concentrate on Shared
+Concentrate your business logic and general layout / styles in the shared project.
+An Android and iOS project each are provided in standard Xamarin solutions for custom renderers and platform specific code (still written in C#).
+Use custom renderers to perform explicit mutations on elements as they are drawn per platform.
+For instance, adding a custom border to an Android text-entry.

 ## Know Your Layout Tools
 Research `Grid`, `StackLayout` and `RelativeLayout`.
 Know what they do and use them *appropriately*.
 Don't use `Grid` when you need `StackLayout`, etc.  Don't needlessly nest layouts.
 And don't use `AbsoluteLayout` unless you totally need to for a legitimate reason.
-And your reason probably isn't.

 https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/controls/layouts